yuhonas/off-by-one/README.md

 * Do we have internal qualification/standards upon when/if something becomes a service and what the implementation will conform too
 * Do we have an org that producing a service is a low "cost" endevour, is this the first "sharable" service within the company
 * What is "easily" used?
 I'll make the assumption that it could be "documented" all the way to being discoverable in a Microservice Service Registry
-* SOA/Service Template do we have them? is this the kind of org we want to be? why?
 * Is this problem representative of one in Kanopi?
 I needed to look up [color spaces](https://en.wikipedia.org/wiki/Color_space) I had nfi 😆

 > The back-end should provide an API capable of returning to the front-end a set of five different colors for each call.